Above: Ballet sets for Audrey King's ballet 'Nursery Nonsense' adapted from Amanda's drawings, aged 4, 1964

 Paint and Popular Texture: Making South African Art and Its History Accessible, review article of 150 South African Paintings by Lucy Alexander and Evelyn Cohen (1990 Struikof), ADA Magazine No 9, 1990.

-The Bloomsbury Group; Western Art and Culture between the wars; Books, non-fiction and fiction; Psychology; Philosophy, Art Theory and Aesthetics; the Creative process; Genealogy; Cape Vernacular Architecture and Landscape; Antiques; Perfume and Scent distillation; unusual Plants; anything French.
+Cognitive and Neuro psychology; Psychology in general; Women's rights; Philosophy, Art Theory and Aesthetics; the Creative process; African art; History of Art; Women's Art; Genealogy; Cape Vernacular Architecture and Landscape; Antiques; Perfume and Scent distillation; unusual Plants; anything French.

 _Other Activities _

-Cattle farmer; Burmese cat breeder; Donkey rescuer; Blogger, Activist against Bantamsklip Nuclear Power Station.
+Cattle farmer; Burmese cat breeder; Donkey rescuer; Animal rights, Activist against Bantamsklip Nuclear Power Station, Ballet.